covener/apache-samesite/README.md

     # No change to FOO1 and FOO2 since this is an interolerant one!
     wget -qS -U "Mozilla/5.0 (Windows NT 6.0; WOW64) AppleWebKit/534.24 (KHTML, like Gecko) Chrome/60.0.696.34 Safari/534.24." http://localhost
     wget -qS -U "Mozilla/5.0 (Windows NT 6.0; WOW64) AppleWebKit/534.24 (KHTML, like Gecko) Chrome/69.0.696.34 Safari/534.24." http://localhost

+## Why mod_rewrite?
+It would be nice to remove the per-vhost stuff by using the modern features, but my users need this for Apache 2.2 which means no mod_lua, `<if>` or `Header ... expr=...`